 Disclosure of Diagnosis

-If you choose to use insurance, most insurance companies require that a clinical diagnosis of your condition be made in order to approve service coverage and payment.
-This diagnosis comes from the DSM-5* categories for mental health and will become part of your permanent medical record.
+If you choose to use insurance, most insurance companies require that a clinical diagnosis of your symptoms be made in order to approve treatment and payment.
+This diagnosis comes from the DSM-5-TR* categories for mental health and will become part of your medical record.
 We can discuss your diagnosis together before this information is provided to your insurance company.

 *The Diagnostic and Statistical Manual of Mental Disorders (DSM) is published by the American Psychiatric Association (APA) and offers a common language and standard criteria for the classification of mental disorders such as Generalized Anxiety, Major Depressive Disorder, and Bipolar Disorder, among many others.

 Certain client issues and concerns will be best supported by clinicians specifically trained in those areas.
 In this case, we will discuss your needs & options and I will work to refer you to other specifically qualified professionals so you can get the most fitting treatment possible.

 Notice of Privacy Practices - HIPAA notification document about how your confidential information is guarded. *HIPAA is the Healthcare Insurance Portability & Accountability Act that exists since 1996 to protect your confidential health information.
 All healthcare providers are bound by and expected to follow this law.